-Relationship with the Graduate School Relationship with the Graduate School Graduate School of Engineering Dept. of Material Chemistry Dept. of Energy and Hydrocarbon Chemistry Undergraduate -• Dept. of Molecular Engineering School of Industrial Chemistry Dept. of Polymer Chemistry School of industrial chemistry -• Dept. of Synthetic Chemistry and Biological Chemistry -• Dept. of Chemical Engineering - Graduate School of Energy Science Graduate School of Global Environmental Studies
+Relationship with the Graduate School Graduate School of Engineering Dept. of Material Chemistry Dept. of Molecular Engineering Dept. of Polymer Chemistry Dept. of Synthetic Chemistry Dept. of Chemical Engineering Graduate School of Energy Science Graduate School of Global Environmental Studies